Bubba898/cluster-config-initial/ansible/scripts/README.md

 # Ansible Helper Scripts

-This directory contains helper shell scripts for managing GitLab and GitLab Runner in the k3s cluster.
+This directory contains helper shell scripts for managing GitLab, GitLab Runner, and Headlamp in the k3s cluster.

 ## GitLab Credential Management